 Animal Rescue & Control

-PHS/SPCA is a private, nonprofit organization contracted by San Mateo County (and its cities) to provide state-mandated animal control services, including:
+PHS/SPCA is a private, nonprofit organization contracted by San Mateo County (and its cities) to provide state-mandated animal control services, such as:

 For matters that need a response from our Animal Rescue & Control department, please call our Dispatch at